PDP-10/its/doc/programs.md

 - FTPU, FTP Client.
 - GCMAIL, delete old files from .MAIL.
 - GETSYM, copy all symbols from running ITS to a file.
+- GO, the Go board game.
+- GUESS, a very silly game.
 - GMSGS, copy system messages to mail file.
 - H3MAKE, a job that requests DRAGON to build host table.
 - HEXIFY, convert COM file into Intel HEX format.